chatgpt4social/chatgpt4whatsapp/README.md

-# Astroship - Astro Starter Template 🛸
+# ChatGPT For Whatsapp - Plugin Website 🛸

 Astroship is a starter template for startups, marketing websites, landing pages & blog.
 Built with Astro & TailwindCSS.